Kabita Mewahan Rai: Life Between Land and Loom

 "The loom teaches patience.
 Every thread asks you to slow down and pay attention."

-— Kabita Mewahang Rai: Life Between Land and Loom
+— Kabita Mewahan Rai: Life Between Land and Loom

-Support Kabita Mewahang Rai: Life Between Land and Loom's Work
+Support Kabita Mewahan Rai: Life Between Land and Loom's Work

-Rai learned to weave Himalayan nettle from her mother and has practiced the craft since she was 18 years old.
+Rai learned to weave Himalayan nettle from her mother and has been practising the craft ever since.
 Alongside agriculture, weaving remains an essential part of her family’s livelihood and cultural identity.

 Her work is calm, measured, and deeply traditional; shaped by decades of experience and the quiet discipline of handmade craft.